DiermeierWolfgang/HomeAssistant_B2500SolarBattery_ZeroPowerControl/README.md

 > This would lead to a never-ending reset loop.

 #### Disable the B2500 output
-The following automation is used to disable output of the B2500.
+The following automation is used to disable the output of the B2500.
 It can be split into two functions.
 ##### 1. Reset due to faulty output
 In case the output power of the B2500 is above 10 watts but significantly below the setpoint in home assistant for more than 10 minutes, the output will be deactivated.